NixOS/nixpkgs/doc/build-helpers/trivial-build-helpers.chapter.md

 ```
 :::

-The example is a simpler way to spell:
+This example is equivalent to:

 ```nix
 writeTextFile {